Andy Kidd Counselling

 My practice has developed across organizations in the public and private sector following extensive professional and academic training.
 Including working within an Employee Assistance Program to support employees of various businesses.
 Also, using a trauma-informed approach to support survivors of sexual abuse therapeutically.
 My passion for student mental health has led me to work within a University Research Clinic, Student Counselling Service, and Schools.
 I have also supported individuals with additional support needs.

 These experiences help me to engage with people as people, rather than as problems.
-Valuing difference and diversity, my practice is inclusive and LGBTQIA+ affirming.
+Valuing difference and diversity, my practice is inclusive and sensitive to LGBTQIA+ issues.

 Particular areas of interest include: